Nathaniel Atkinson: Melbourne City

+Heart of Midlothian

-On 24 December 2021, Atkinson signed a three-and-a-half year contract with Scottish Premiership club Heart of Midlothian, with the deal going through on 10 January 2022.
+On 24 December 2021, Atkinson signed a three-and-a-half-year contract with Scottish Premiership club Heart of Midlothian, with the deal going through on 10 January 2022.

+Return to Melbourne City

+Atkinson re-joined Melbourne City on a three year contract ahead of the 2024-25 season.

 International career

 In January 2017, Atkinson was selected to train with the Australia U20 side.

 In November 2019 he was one of four players suspended by the Australia U23 due to "unprofessional conduct".

 Atkinson qualified for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
 The team beat Argentina in their first group match but were unable to win another match.
 They were therefore not in medal contention.

 He was called up to the senior Australia squad for the 2022 FIFA World Cup qualifiers on 24 and 29 March 2022.

 Atkinson was named in Australia's squad for the 2022 FIFA World Cup in November 2022.